Gromov-Witten theory via roots and logarithms: Introduction

 \subsection{Funding}

-L.B. is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster).
+L.B. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster) and Project-ID 444845124 – TRR 326 (GAUS).
 N.N. is supported by the Herchel~Smith~Fund.
 D.R. is supported by EPSRC New Investigator Grant EP/V051830/1.